marlospomin/yubikey-guide/README.md

 usbipd attach --wsl --busid=1-13
 ```

-Back to **WSL**:
+Back in **WSL**:

 1. Confirm the device was shared:
 ```bash
 lsusb | grep Yubikey
 ```

-You may now use your key normally (`ykman fido info` should work).
+You may now use your key without any problems (`ykman fido info` should work).
 ## Updating Keys

-PGP does not provide forward secrecy, meaning a compromised key may be used to decrypt all past messages.
-Although keys stored on YubiKey are more difficult to exploit, it is not impossible: the key and PIN could be physically compromised, or a vulnerability may be discovered in firmware or in the random number generator used to create keys, for example.
-Therefore, it is recommended practice to rotate Subkeys periodically.
+While PGP keys stored on YubiKeys offer enhanced security, they're not invulnerable.
+Physical compromise of the key or PIN, or vulnerabilities in firmware or random number generation, could potentially expose past messages.
+Therefore, regular Subkey rotation is recommended.

-When a Subkey expires, it can either be renewed or replaced.
+When a Subkey expires, you can either renew or replace it.
 Both actions require access to the Certify key.

-Renewing Subkeys by updating expiration indicates continued possession of the Certify key and is more convenient.
+Renewing Subkeys by updating their expiration is more convenient, as it signals continued possession of the Certify key.

-Replacing Subkeys is less convenient but potentially more secure: the new Subkeys will not be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
-This process is functionally equivalent to losing the YubiKey and provisioning a new one.
+Replacing Subkeys, although less convenient, offers enhanced security.
+New Subkeys cannot decrypt previous messages, authenticate with SSH, etc. Contacts will need updated public keys, and encrypted secrets must be decrypted and re-encrypted using the new Subkeys.
+This process is similar to losing and reprovisioning a YubiKey.

-Neither rotation method is superior and it is up to personal philosophy on identity management and individual threat modeling to decide which one to use, or whether to expire Subkeys at all.
-Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signature and authentication event, however in practice that is not really practical nor worthwhile with YubiKey.
-Advanced users may dedicate an air-gapped machine for frequent credential rotation.
+The choice between renewal and replacement depends on your personal identity management philosophy and threat assessment.

-To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disable networking.
+To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disable networking (optional).

 Connect the portable storage device with the Certify key and identify the disk label.

 1. Decrypt and mount the encrypted volume:
 ```bash
 sudo cryptsetup luksOpen /dev/sdc1 gnupg-secrets sudo mkdir /mnt/encrypted-storage